-• IPad: Each team has an iPad to be used as an option to extend child-initiated learning during the day.
+• IPad: Each team has an iPad to be used as an option to extend childinitiated learning during the day.
 IPads are not meant to replace what is currently available in the classroom, but can be used alongside traditional materials.
 Children are naturally manipulators of their world.
 We want children to do things and make things happen, not just sit back and listen.
 Interactivity with the iPad allows children to use tools that enable them to be actively in making things happen with the device and applications.
 Teams incorporate the iPad into their weekly planning and the intentional activity is listed on the weekly lesson plan.

-- Older twos and older Teacher directed activities 15 minutes. - o Child Initiated Activity allow child enough time as it takes for them to completed the task or satisfy their curiosity.
-Some children may need more time than others. - Young Explore Computer Program: Children turning four during the school year have access to our Young Explore Computers in F building during afternoon worktime. - Hatch iStartSmart Computers: PK and Kindergarten children have access to the Hatch iStartSmart computer program in E and G buildings.
+- Older Twos and older Teacher directed activities 15 minutes. - Child Initiated Activity allow child enough time as it takes for them to completed the task or satisfy their curiosity.
+Some children may need more time than others limit. - Child Care Regulation limits screen time to 60 minutes per child per day, our preschool program expectations fall well below this limit for our children.